Signed Binary in One's (1's) Complement Representation to Decimal Converter

-How to convert a signed binary number in one's complement representation to an integer in base ten:
+How to convert a signed binary in one's (1's) complement representation to a decimal:

-1) In a signed binary one's complement, first bit (leftmost) indicates the sign, 1 = negative, 0 = positive.
+1) In a signed binary in one's (1's) complement representation, the first bit (the leftmost) indicates the sign, 1 = negative, 0 = positive.

 3) Multiply each bit of the binary number by its corresponding power of 2 that its place value represents.

-4) Add all the terms up to get the positive integer number in base ten.
+4) Add all the terms to get the positive integer number in base ten.

 How to convert signed binary numbers in one's complement representation from binary system to decimal